Content last updated January 2023.

 Properly extending data integrity into your custom automations means your system can:

-Transaction Handling
+Data Handling

-The first step to designing for proper transaction handling in Salesforce is understanding how the multitenant platform handles transactions.
+The first step to designing for proper data handling in Salesforce is understanding how the multitenant platform handles transactions.
 This includes understanding the built-in order of execution behaviors that the Salesforce Platform uses to ensure data integrity during record-level data operations.
 For more on the impacts of this behavior, see Database Manipulation in Salesforce Architecture Basics.

 Transaction awareness is key to building automations that perform reliably and at scale with Salesforce.
 This means making sure that every step in an automation is designed with the knowledge of where it is in relation to the platform-controlled order of execution, can carry out its function correctly, and passes on information to the next step correctly.